acmailer/acmailer/UPGRADE.md

 - **Exceptions while sending an email**

-    In previous versions, when the method `send` was called and an exception was thrown, the `EVENT_MAIL_SEND_ERROR` was triggered, and then, if the exception implemented `Zend\Mail\Exception\ExceptionInterface`, it was wrapped in a `AcMailer\Exception\MailException` and rethrown.
+    In previous versions, when the method `send` was called and an exception was thrown, the `EVENT_MAIL_SEND_ERROR` was triggered, and then, if the exception implemented `Laminas\Mail\Exception\ExceptionInterface`, it was wrapped in a `AcMailer\Exception\MailException` and rethrown.
 In any other case, the exception was lost.

     Since that's dangerous and can hide potential bugs, the service now always rethrows the exception, whichever the type.